tree-size/tree-size.github.io/README.md

 ### How do I scan with TreeSize?

-To scan a file system path, enter the path into the drive drop-down box on top of the directory tree or use the button “Select directory for scan” on the ribbon tab “Home”.
+To scan a file system path, enter the path into the drive drop-down box on top of the directory tree or use the button “Select directory for scan” on the ribbon tab **“Home”**.
 You can also double-click on the drive in the [treesize](https://tree-size.github.io/) drive list on the bottom left corner of the window to start a scan.

 ### How do I start TreeSize on my computer?